GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

 At this stage, you should have a working ACM installation good enough for most demos.
 If you want to follow production best practices, read [Best practices for policy management with Anthos Config Management and GitLab](https://cloud.google.com/solutions/best-practices-for-policy-management-with-anthos-config-management).

+Always leave at least one namespace defined in `namespaces/managed-apps`, otherwise ACM will stop syncing.

 ## Contributing